Mmaahhddii1995/mmaahhddii1995.github.io/_pages/cv.md

 ## Education

-**PhD in Computer Science**, KU Leuven, 2021–present
+**PhD in Computer Science**, COSIC, KU Leuven, 2021–2026
-Supervisor: Prof. Claudia Díaz
+Supervisor: Prof. Claudia Diaz
-Research Group: COSIC
+Graduated with a PhD *summa cum laude*, with the congratulations of the Board of Examiners (awarded by KU Leuven only to the top 5% of doctorates)
+Thesis: *Latency Optimization and Anonymity Enhancement in Mix Networks*

 **MSc in Cryptography and Secure Communication**, Sharif University of Technology, 2020
 Ranked **1st** in class